davidacmoreira/devradar/README.md

 To execute the *Frontend Web* and use the web interface, run `npm start`.
 Wait for opnening a tab in the browser with the interface.

-To execute the *Frontend Mobile* and use the mobile interface, run `expo start`.
+To execute the *Frontend Mobile* and use the mobile interface, run `npm start`.
 Wait for opening a tab in the browser with a *QR code*, that you need to scan with your mobile device, using the **Expo** app.
 You also need to be connected to the same network, in both devices.

 > **NOTE:**\
 > When the **Expo-CLI** start running and connecting with the mobile device, if you get some error like: *Error: ENOSPC: System limit for number of file watchers reached*, try this [solution](https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers#the-technical-details